artisansdk/generic/readme.md

 ### Creating Custom Generics

-A generic consists of a proxied concrete class and the typed generic that extends the base abstract generic.
-The proxied concrete class can make basic type assumptions based on its behavior but it is untyped with respect to its parameters.
+A generic consists of a proxied template class and the typed generic that extends the base abstract generic.
+The proxied template class can make basic type assumptions based on its behavior but it is untyped with respect to its parameters.
 This allows for the proxied class to encapsulate the behavioral logic in the form of the template while remaining ignorant of the proxy that wraps the class.
-The concrete class implements the `ArtisanSDK\Generic\Contract` which requires a `generic()` static factory be implemented.
-Application code should never depend directly on this concrete.
+The template class implements the `ArtisanSDK\Generic\Contract` which requires a `generic()` static factory be implemented.
+Application code should never depend directly on this template.

 The typed generic extends the base abstract generic `ArtisanSDK\Generic\Generic` which also implements the `ArtisanSDK\Generic\Contract`.
-The purpose of this class is to allow application code to type hint a class that has the defined behavior of the concrete while providing the templating functionality of a generic.
+The purpose of this class is to allow application code to type hint a class that has the defined behavior of the template while providing the templating functionality of a generic.
 This maintains type consistency.
-The parent logic of the abstract generic uses reflection when type checking is enabled (default) by comparing the templated parameters defined in the doc blocks of the `generic()` method implemented on the typed generic against those passed when a method on the proxied concrete class is called.
-A typed generic must use the same parameter names in all methods of the concrete if the type of the parameter is to be templated.
+The parent logic of the abstract generic uses reflection when type checking is enabled (default) by comparing the templated parameters defined in the doc blocks of the `generic()` method implemented on the typed generic against those passed when a method on the proxied template class is called.
+A typed generic must use the same parameter names in all methods of the template if the type of the parameter is to be templated.

 #### Stack Example

 The following is an example of a custom `App\Types\Stack` generic which proxies to the untyped `App\Types\Templates\Stack` class.
-Note that the `generic()` method on both the typed generic and the proxied concrete have the same doc block (the parameter name is important) and that all the public methods of the proxied concrete class use the same parameter names in the doc blocks if the typed parameter should be checked.
+Note that the `generic()` method on both the typed generic and the proxied template have the same doc block (the parameter name is important) and that all the public methods of the proxied template class use the same parameter names in the doc blocks if the typed parameter should be checked.
 The order of the typed parameters does not matter for custom methods.